Select Your Tournament(s)

 This is your chance to get involved in a globally recognized competition that emphasizes respectful, rigorous ethical discussion — open to middle and high school students from across the Americas and Europe.

-We are thrilled to invite you to the 2025 Middle School Ethics Olympiad, an online event where 11–14-year-olds (at any point during 2025) can engage in structured, thought-provoking discussions on complex ethical issues.
-This competition is an excellent opportunity for students to sharpen their critical thinking, engage in meaningful dialogue, and explore diverse perspectives on challenging moral dilemmas.
+We are delighted to invite you to the 2026 Senior European Ethics Olympiad, an exciting online event designed for 14-18 year-olds (at any point during 2026) to explore complex ethical questions through structured, thought-provoking discussions.
+Participants will have the chance to sharpen their critical thinking, engage in meaningful dialogue, and consider diverse perspectives on challenging moral dilemmas.

 Time: